 Several children figured it out.
 I saw determination.

 Some taped marker tops to the top of their shoes.

-Finally success was achieved and marker tops were sticking to the bottom of the sneaker.
-Now will it roll like roller skates?
+Finally, success was achieved and marker tops were sticking to the bottom of the sneaker.
+Now, will it roll like roller skates?

-They quickly figured out that they could not roller skate but that did not matter any more.
+They quickly figured out that they could not roller skate but that did not matter anymore.
 Their focus became the tape dispenser and getting the marker tops on their shoes.
 Some of them gave up easily from frustration.
 When we asked the children why they thought it wasn’t working they simply said, “They won’t roll with the tape on it.”
 When we asked what would roll?
 “They said, “I don’t know” and went back to playing with the tape dispenser.
 Once again I paused and listened, trying not to have expectations.
 The children did not want to explore further, they were too busy taping.
-They learned however to cooperate, collaborate and test a theory.
-They learned how to take tape off a dispenser, and some were determined to stay on a task even through their own frustrations.
+They learned, however, to cooperate, collaborate and test a theory.
+They learned how to take the tape off a dispenser, and some were determined to stay on a task even through their own frustrations.
 They were excited with their independence, they communicated and helped each other.
 Sometimes a mess can be a valuable learning tool for both teachers and students!
 Before you react ask the questions, the answers may surprise you.